 Inscyte Corporation requires its agents to comply with its policy and procedures regarding cessation of employment or contractual relationships and designates the Privacy Officer as being responsible for monitoring and ensuring compliance.
 The policies and procedures set out the consequences of breach.
-Inscyte's policy and procedures in respect of privacy audits stipulate that compliance will be audited at minimum on an annual basis and that it is the responsibility of the Privacy Officer to initiate privacy audits stipulate that compliance will be audited at minimum on an annual basis and that it is the responsibility of the Privacy Officer to security audits stipulate that compliance will be audited at minimum on an annual basis and through random spot checks, and that it is the responsibility of the Security Officer to initiate security audits at the prescribed intervals.
+Inscyte's policy and procedures in respect of privacy audits stipulate that compliance will be audited at minimum on an annual basis and that it is the responsibility of the Privacy Officer to initiate privacy audits at the prescribed intervals.
+Inscyte's policy and procedures in respect of security audits stipulate that compliance will be audited at minimum on an annual basis and through random spot checks, and that it is the responsibility of the Security Officer to initiate security audits at the prescribed intervals.